 This section explains what information K4Health collects when you visit one of our websites, and how we handle that information.
 The information we receive depends on which sites you visit and what you do while you are there.

 If you visit our site to read or download information:

-We use the information we collect to count the number of visitors to the different sections of our site, find out what information is the most viewed, and so help us make our web site more useful to visitors.
+We use the information we collect to count the number of visitors to the different sections and pages of our websites, to find out what information is most viewed, and to better prioritize our web development needs.
+This information helps us make our websites more useful.

-This gathering and storing of information is separate from the activity described as monitoring in our Security Notice.
+This gathering/storing of information is separate from the activity described as monitoring in our Security Notice.

-If you identify yourself by sending us an e-mail message or a completed order form:
+If you identify yourself by sending us an e-mail message or a completed contact or order form:

-If you decide to send us personally identifying information, we will use that personally identifying information to respond to your comment or suggestion and to count the number of people sending us comments.
+If you decide to send us personally identifying information (such as your email address or mailing address), we will use that personally identifying information to respond to your comment or suggestion and to count the number of people sending us comments.

 We want to be very clear: We will not obtain personally identifying information about you when you visit our site unless you choose to provide such information to us.